 For FY 2011 Berrien County declines their share of funding for the unserviced portion of the urbanized area.
 This permits TCATA to obtain 100% of the available funding for the Benton Harbor Urbanized Area for FY 2011.

-Sincerely, Dave Pagel, Chairman Date Twin Cities Area Date Board of Commissioners Transportat Transportation Authority Berrien County

-M. Louise Stine, County Clerk Date
+Sincerely, Dave Pagel, Chairman Date Twin Cities Area Date Board of Commissioners Berrien County Transportati on Authority M. Louise Stine, County Clerk Date